 The Dr. Wallace J. Ingram Award for New Faculty in the Faculty of Medicine, Memorial University of Newfoundland, has enabled Leslie Rourke to further knowledge translation including initial development of this website.

-Literature Review Table: Thanks to Dr. Patrician Li (MD, MSc, FRCPC, FAAP; Assistant Professor of Paediatrics McGill University) and Bruno Riverin (add credentials) for their exemplary annotated literature review to determine level of evidence and strength of recommendation for most items in the 2014 RBR.
-Similar work was done for the 2009 and 2011 RBR by Dr. Evelyn Constantin (MD CM, MSc(Epi), FRCPC, FAAP, CSPQ; Assistant Professor of Paediatrics McGill University), and Sarah Carsley (MSc(Epi), McGill University).
-Alison Farrell (BA, MLIS; Public Services Librarian, Memorial University of Newfoundland) provided editing of the 2016 literature review table.
-Thanks as well to Julie Matthews (BSc, MSc; Research Assistant Memorial University) who began the annotated table; and to Lindsay Glynn (BA, MLIS; Public Services Librarian, Memorial University of Newfoundland ) and Linda Horwood (MSc; Research Assistant Montreal Children’s Hospital) for their editing of the 2009 document.
+Literature Review Table: A huge thank you goes to paediatric clinical epidemiologist Dr. Patricia Li (MD, MSc, FRCPC, FAAP; Assistant Professor of Paediatrics McGill University) for the exemplary annotated literature review to determine level of evidence and strength of recommendation for most items in the 2014 and 2017 RBR.
+Dr. Li was assisted at McGill by Karen Rezk (RN, BScN, MScA), Stephani Arulthas (BSc, MPH) and Alexandra Dionisopoulos (MD, BSc) for the 2017 RBR, and by Bruno Riverin (MSc, PhD(c) McGill) for the 2014 RBR.
+Similar work was done for the 2009 and 2011 RBR by Dr. Evelyn Constantin (MD CM, MSc(Epi), FRCPC, FAAP, CSPQ; Associate Professor of Pediatrics McGill University), assisted by Sarah Carsley (MSc(Epi), McGill University).
+Alison Farrell (BA, MLIS; Public Services Librarian, Memorial University of Newfoundland) provided editing of the 2014 literature review table.
+Thanks as well to Julie Matthews (BSc, MSc; Research Assistant Memorial University) who began the annotated table; and to Lindsay Glynn (BA, MLIS; Public Services Librarian, Memorial University) and Linda Horwood (MSc; Research Assistant Montreal Children’s Hospital) for their editing of the 2009 document.

 Environmental Health items in the 2014 RBR: In addition to the RBR project team, thanks to Health Canada, Ontario Region, for funding the program Healthy Children/Healthy Environments: Improving the Odds.
 Drs.
 Riina Bray and Lynn Marshall, both members of the Ontario College of Family Physicians’ Environmental Health Committee, conducted literature reviews and grading of evidence, in collaboration with researcher Dr. Margaret Sears and former OCFP CEO Janet Kasperski RN.

-Website and Graphic Design: Special thanks to Professional Development & Conferencing Services at the Faculty of Medicine, Memorial University of Newfoundland for their support of this project, and especially to graphics gurus Arlene Mercer and Tammy Perry, and web coding / design Todd Pardy and Robert Glynn.
+Website and Graphic Design: Special thanks to Office of Professional Development at the Faculty of Medicine, Memorial University of Newfoundland for their support of this project, and especially to graphics guru Arlene Mercer (and Tammy Perry in the past), and web coding / designer Todd Pardy (and Robert Glynn for the initial website development).